 Using traditional skills and methods in fine framing, the surface of the frame can be gessoed and prepared before painting or gilding, as this creates a cushion for the gold leaf and helps to achieve the desired texture if painted.

 When the frame has been made we apply several coats of gesso, made with glue, chalk and whiting, applied with a brush to giving the desirable texture.
-This gesso is sanded if we want to achieve a smooth finish, and then we apply coats of bole (clay) in yellow, red or other colours as requested to achieve the final finishes in the painted or gilded frame.
+This gesso is sanded if we want to achieve a smooth finish, and then we apply coats of bole (clay) in yellow, red or other colours as required to achieve the final finishes in the painted or gilded frame.

 We usually apply the gold using water gilding techniques as this will allow us to distress the gold and give it an antique finish.
 Alternatively the oil gilding technique can be used to achieve a solid finish.